Morgoth01/MyPasswordGenerator/README.md

-# MyPasswordGenerator
+# My Password Generator

-MyPasswordGenerator is a modern, open-source Windows application designed to help users create strong, secure passwords and passphrases with ease.
+My Password Generator is a modern, open-source Windows application designed to help users create strong, secure passwords and passphrases with ease.
 It features a user-friendly interface with multiple tabs for password generation, passphrase creation, and password strength checking.

 ## Features